Non-van der Waals Heterostructures: Methods

 where $n_{\mathrm{HS}}(\mathbf{r})$ is the charge density of the relaxed HS and $n_{\mathrm{1/2}}^{\mathrm{static}}(\mathbf{r})$ is the density of 2D component 1/2 with the same atomic positions as in the HS obtained from a single self-consistent electronic calculation.

 The binding energy $E_\mathrm{b}$ per unit area is calculated as:

 where $E_\mathrm{HS}$ is the total energy of the HS, $E_1$/$E_2$ is the energy of the individual 2D component 1/2, and $A$ is the area of the relaxed HS.
-The graphene homobilayer binding energy is computed with both D3 disperion correction and \SCAN$+$rVV10 vdW functional \cite{Perdew_SCAN_PRL_2015,Peng_PRX_2016} to $-$16~meV/\AA$^2$.
+The graphene homobilayer binding energy is computed with both D3 dispersion correction and \SCAN$+$rVV10 vdW functional \cite{Perdew_SCAN_PRL_2015,Peng_PRX_2016} to $-$16~meV/\AA$^2$.

+{For the shifted cells, constrained calculations were performed.
+Based on the initial commensurate structure obtained from the hetbuilder tool, the shifted cells were generated by displacing the lower 2D component.
+The out-of-plane coordinates were allowed to relax while the in-plane positions were kept fixed as otherwise the structure would relax back to the unshifted geometry.
+This systematic shifting created a homogeneous grid of configurations over the unit cell, enabling the evaluation of the total energy for each point on the grid. }

+{All HSE06~\cite{HSE06} (static and band structure) calculations were carried out on the geometries relaxed at the PBE+$U$ level, with $k$-point grids identical to the relaxation step and all other computational parameters kept consistent with the respective PBE+$U$ calculations.}

+{The dynamical stability of the promising candidates for experimental realization was evaluated via phonon calculations using the machine-learning interatomic potential (MLIP) mace-mh-1 \cite{batatia2025crosslearning}.
+Prior to the phonon analysis, all structures were relaxed using the MLIP.
+Phonon spectra were computed using the finite displacement method as implemented in the Atomic Simulation Environment (ASE) \cite{Larsen_JPhysCM_2017}.
+To validate the MLIP-relaxed structures, we compared them with DFT-relaxed geometries using AFLOW-XtalFinder \cite{curtarolo:art170}, obtaining a structural misfit parameter $\varepsilon$ below 0.2.
+It indicates good agreement between the two structures and suggests a consistent description of the local potential energy surface relevant for phonon calculations.}

 All systems are rigorously checked for magnetism.
 For systems formed from diamagnetic components, both spin-polarized and non spin-polarized calculations are conducted.
 However, none of the systems developed a magnetic ground state significantly lower in energy than the diamagnetic one.
 In HSs involving one magnetic 2D component, the magnetic configuration is initialized as known from our previous studies \cite{Friedrich_NanoLett_2022,Barnowsky_AdvElMats_2023} of the individual sheets and still trying for five different sizes of all magnetic moments from 1 to 5 $\mu_{\mathrm{B}}$ in the spirit of the procedure introduced in Ref.~\cite{Friedrich_CCE_2019}.
-For systems with two magnetic components, the magnetic configurations are again as before guided by the individual cases and initiated in two different ways considering both parallel (ferromagnetic) and antiparallel (antiferromagnetic) alignment of the spins at the interface.
+For systems with two magnetic components, the magnetic configurations are guided by the individual cases and {are initialised} in two different ways, considering both parallel (ferromagnetic) and antiparallel (antiferromagnetic) spin alignment at the interface.
 The resulting coupling energy $E_\mathrm{c}$ is calculated as the difference between the corresponding anitferromagnetic ($E_\mathrm{AFM}$) and ferromagnetic ($E_\mathrm{FM}$) states:

 A positive coupling energy thus indicates that the ferromagnetic alignment is energetically preferred.